This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 🍻 Relax in a Traditional Beer Spa

-That brings us to the end of my Prague Itinerary.
-If you keep reading below there is more information about how to get around Prague, arrival details and where to stay.
+That brings us to the end of my 2-Day Prague Itinerary.
+Keep reading below for insider tips on how to get around Prague, arrival details and where to stay affordably to finetune your trip.

 Where to Stay in Prague

-When we were in Prague we stayed for free because we were petsitting.
+When we were in Prague we stayed for free for 10 days because we were petsitting.

-While traveling around the world we loved to petsit.
-Because you get to look after amazing pets while staying in areas you would not consider staying if you were paying for your accommodation.
+While traveling around the world we love to petsit.
+You get to look after cute pets while staying in areas you would not consider or could afford if you were paying for accommodation.

 Prague Hotels